Disclaimers are in Part 1

 The writer turned suddenly serious.
 "Doesn't it bother you?
 I mean, you and me, and Gabrielle..."

 Xena silenced her with an ethereal finger to her lips.
 "You ARE Gabrielle.
 If I hadn't been sure before, I would be after what we just experienced.
-You are my soulmate.
-I'm sure of it.
+You're her, there's not a doubt in my mind.
 I could never have come to you at all, otherwise.
 And it wouldn't have felt so...right.
 It was meant that we get together again."

 "Yeah.
 That's really romantic, isn't it?"
 Isabelle said dreamily, "If only it could be more...real."
 Then she realized what she had said, "I'm sorry, Xena.
 Of course it was real.
 It's just..."